 If you feel that surgery is your only option for effective treatment, there is another way.
 The Discseel® Procedure is a non-invasive, non-surgical procedure that is shown to be effective in treating back and neck pain related to herniated discs, degenerative disc disease, chronic low back pain, and sciatica.

-The Discseel® Procedure does this using a substance known as fibrin, which is a natural biologic made from human blood.
-This fibrin is an FDA approved biologic used off label, similar to how corticosteroids are used for epidural injections.
+The Discseel® Procedure does this using a substance known as Fibrin, which is an FDA-approved substance made from human blood.
+Fibrin is used off-label, similar to how corticosteroids are used for epidural injections.

 The Discseel® Procedure generally takes less than an hour and allows patients to be up and walking within the same day.